chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

 A python post-processing code `(Dambreak_2d_lethe.py)` is added to the example folder to post-process the results.
-Run `python3 ./Dambreak_2d_lethe.py ./Output` to execute this post-processing code, where `./Output` is the directory that contains the simulation results.
+Run ``python3 ./Dambreak_2d_lethe.py ./Output`` to execute this post-processing code, where ``./Output`` is the directory that contains the simulation results.
 In post-processing, the maximum dimensionless lateral position of the liquid phase is tracked through time and compared with the experiments of Martin and Moyce (1952).
-The following figure shows the result of the post-processing:
+The following figure shows the result of the post-processing, with a very good agreement between the simulation and the experiment:

 .. image:: images/xmax_t.png
     :alt: xmax_t